The Worst Way to Lose Your Job

 When you lose your job it may feel like the end of the world, and it certainly does throw a big hitch (and a lot of stress) into it, but in the end, it really is a chance to make a positive change.
 I wanted to get people talking a little bit about their experiences and perhaps to even offer advice if they have any.

 Please look around as I share my own experience and some of the horror stories I've heard.
 More importantly however, please participate in this discussion.
 I know what it's like to not have an outlet when something as traumatic a losing your job occurs.
-I will include some good references to help but please offer resources you've used as well.
+I will include some good references to help but please offer resources you've used as well, tell your story, or offer suggestions for the recently "let go" in the comments at the bottom of the page.

 However, one morning when our group of managers arrived for our regular monthly operations meeting, I suspected nothing.
 When our Chief Operating Officier arrived, she started by announcing that some of us would no longer have our positions after that day.
 She then read the names of all department managers, including me, and said we had lost our jobs.
 She said that we might have an opportunity to apply for other jobs in the coming months but for now we were to continue to operate as usual and they would let us know.
 We were not to discuss this with anyone.